Dublin Institute for Advanced Studies

-The Dublin Institute for Advanced Studies (DIAS) (Institiúid Ard-Léinn Bhaile Átha Cliath) is a statutory independent research institute in Ireland.
-It was established in 1940 on the initiative of the Taoiseach, Éamon de Valera, in Dublin.
+The Dublin Institute for Advanced Studies (DIAS) (Institiúid Ard-Léinn Bhaile Átha Cliath) is a statutory independent research institute in Dublin, Ireland.
+It was established, under the Institute For Advanced Studies Act 1940, by the government of the then Taoiseach, Éamon de Valera.

 The institute consists of three schools: the School of Theoretical Physics, the School of Cosmic Physics and the School of Celtic Studies.
-The directors of these schools are, as of 2022, Professor Denjoe O'Connor, Professor Tom Ray and Professor Ruairí Ó hUiginn.
+The directors of these schools were, as of 2023, Professor Denjoe O'Connor, Professor Tom Ray and Professor Ruairí Ó hUiginn.
 The institute, under its governing act, is empowered to "train students in methods of advanced research" but does not itself award degrees; graduate students working under the supervision of Institute researchers can, with the agreement of the governing board of the appropriate school, be registered for a higher degree in any university worldwide.

 Following a comprehensive review of the higher education sector and its institutions, conducted by the Higher Education Authority for the Minister for Education and Skills in 2013, DIAS was approved to remain an independent institute carrying out fundamental research.
 It appointed a new CEO, Dr Eucharia Meehan, formerly director of the Irish Research Council, in the summer of 2017.